 There are many colors of obsidian.
 As with all other stones, colors mean there are impurities in the chemical make-up of the mineral, therefore black obsidian can be considered the purest.
 But pure is often boring, and it is obsidian’s imperfections that bring it to the level of art and jewelry.
 Inclusions of different elements such as rubidium, lanthanum, and even regular old iron, dance with trapped gas bubbles and light to cause a literal rainbow of iridescent colors, including blue, gray, red, brown, green, gold, silver, and a mixture of all of them, which is aptly deemed “rainbow obsidian”.

 Black obsidian is a powerful grounding stone, and is said to absorb negative energy and help you activate your instinctual root chakra.
-Because of this, black obsidian is used to make yoni eggs.
 Black obsidian has been used in an esoteric sense as well, through scrying and divination.
 The different colors have different energetic uses.
 Rainbow obsidian brings love and happiness to life and relationships.
 Gold obsidian is for joy and fulfillment.
 Silver obsidian is for clarity and insight.